 Organic products fall into three categories.
 "Made With Organic" means the product must contain at least 70% organic ingredients.
 "Organic" must be 95% or greater organically produced ingredients.
 "100% Organic" is the only one of the three that must be made with nothing but organic ingredients.

-"Less," "Fewer" and "More" are all comparison claims.
+"Less," "Fewer," and "More" are all comparison claims.
 They can imply that a food has less fat, fewer calories or more vitamins.
-Unfortunately who or even what they can compare themselves to is vague.
-A bag of pretzels can advertise as having less fat (in large print) but then in very small print be comparing itself to a bag of potato chips.
-Don't rely on the terms "Less," "Fewer" or "More" because they can't be trusted to guide you to healthier choices.
+Unfortunately, who or even what they can compare themselves to is vague.
+A bag of pretzels can advertise as having less fat (in large print) but then in tiny print be comparing itself to a bag of potato chips.
+Don't rely on the terms "Less," "Fewer," or "More" because they can't be trusted to guide you to healthier choices.

-"Percent Fat Free" is another misleading term.
-You would expect a label that says "91% Fat Free" would be relatively good for you right?
+"Percent Fat-Free" is another misleading term.
+You would expect a label that says "91% Fat-Free" would be relatively good for you, right?
 Wrong.
 Meat products are frequently labeled that way, but here's the ugly truth.
-A 4 ounce serving of hamburger that's labeled "91% fat free" has 199 calories and 11 grams of fat.
+A 4 ounce serving of hamburger labeled "91% fat-free" has 199 calories and 11 grams of fat.
 That means 50% of the calories from that food are from FAT!